 I grew in Los Angeles and went Bard College in the Hudson Valley, NY.
 In my last year of college, I worked in the kitchen at Gaskins where I learned about local produce and the ways of keeping fresh food simple.
 I was the pasta maker at Michael's Restaurant in Los Angeles where I continued to learn about the ways food develops with the seasons there.
 I also assisted private chef Natasha Feldman, started my own private chef business, hosted pop-up dinners, and cooked in the kitchen of an inn in the Loire Valley, France.
 I am always working on new things in my own kitchen, and constantly being inspired by ritual farmer’s market visits.
 I currently cook at an artist’s studio in Los Angeles.

-I'm also interested in the lives and careers of women in the food industry.
-I think visibility of these female forces in such a male dominated field is important; I try to highlight some of them at work today in my blog section.
+At Bard I wrote me thesis about The Alice B. Toklas Cook Book.
+Since then my interest in the lives, history, and careers of women in the food industry has bloomed.
+Visibility of female forces in a male dominated field is important; I curate their stories in my blog section.

 The title, Moonbeam Kitchen comes from my nickname as a baby, "moonbeam Chloe."
 I had a shiny bald little baby head that glowed like a moonbeam.
 My logo is influenced by Wallace & Gromit's "A Grand Day Out" where the moon was a wheel of cheese.